 Every Avocado mattress and pillow is GREENGUARD Gold Certified by UL Environment.
 It means they’re scientifically proven to meet some of the world’s most rigorous, third-party emissions standards for chemical exposure and pollutants, such as volatile organic compounds (VOCs) and phthalates.
 They are also certified to be Formaldehyde Free.
 Few mattresses and pillows qualify for these gold standards.

 In fall 2019, MADE SAFE® certified our Avocado Green mattresses, mattress toppers, pillows, sheets, and mattress pad protectors.
 That means they bear America’s stamp of approval for everyday products that have been developed with 100 percent healthy ingredients.
-By approving our materials, MADE SAFE has determined these products meet their rigorous safety standards for human and ecological safety.
+By approving our materials, MADE SAFE has determined that all of the materials in these products are free from ingredients linked to or suspected to cause harm to humans, animals, or ecosystems.
+And that’s good news for you, your family, and the planet.

 Our Vegan Mattress and bedding products have been certified and verified by Vegan Action (The Vegan Awareness Foundation) in Richmond, Virginia, under our brand name.
 These products do not use wool and do not contain animal products or byproducts that have been tested on animals.
 Instead of wool, we use a generous layer of 100% GOTS organic certified cotton batting.
 They are also PETA approved vegan products under our brand name — certified to be animal-free products that align with vegan values.